speedfuns/botw/AllKassQuests.md

 Ride to Tabantha Stable.

+Activate the Shrine.

 Get the 500 rupees from the fairy guy.

 > You can pick up the sword and axe here if you think you'll need it.

 > Do not stasis to Rito Village as that will require you to heal.

+Try and get some Flint on your way past the Talus.

 ### Divine Beast Vah Medoh

 Purchase 2-4 Sun Shrooms and cook them.

+Activate the Shrine.

 Talk to the Elder, then to the Wife.